Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ![figure](images/hil-MATLAB10.png)

-Any archived snapshot data may be run through the HIL system by continuing with the following steps.
+You can run any archived snapshot data through the HIL system by continuing with the following steps.

 Step #3: Configure or update the highlighted parameters in the `Configuration/hilCfg.m` and save the file.
 This time set `cfg.demoData` to `'archived'` and then set `cfg.demoDataSet` to the name of the archived data set.

 ![figure](images/hil-MATLAB8.png)

 Step #4: Configure or update the IP address and port number in `TcpIp/getIpAddr.m` and save the file.
-This might have already been properly set.
+This might already be correctly set.

-Step #5: Ensure the parameter `cfg.nSource` in `Configuration/systemCfg.m` file is set to the number of sources to match the archived data.
+Step #5: Set the parameter `cfg.nSource` in the `Configuration/systemCfg.m` file to the number of sources to match the archived data.
 Run the `sendSnapshots.m` script.
-The archived shapshots will be sent to the remote server.
-The client will enter its listening mode and wait for a response from the server.
-Once the response is received, MATLAB models will launch visualization as outlined earlier.
-Once again, the TCP/IP server will remain in listening mode for a fixed amount of time while the client is performing data visualization.
-If no new data is received from the TCP/IP client during the wait time window, the server will resend the previous responses, and MATLAB will continue with data visualization.
-To send new data, send the `clear client` command once again, as outlined earlier.
+The script sends the archived shapshots to the remote server.
+The client enters listening mode and waits for a response from the server.
+When it receives the response, the MATLAB models launch visualization as outlined previously.
+Again, the TCP/IP server remains in listening mode for a fixed amount of time while the client performs data visualization.
+If the server receives no new data from the TCP/IP client during the wait time window, the server resends the previous responses, and MATLAB continues with data visualization.
+To send new data, send the `clear client` command again, as outlined earlier.

 ### Playback Videos